-This Compensation Discussion and Analysis ("CD&A") provides comprehensive information about our executive compensation program for our 2018 Named Executive Officers ("NEOs"), who are listed below, and provides context for the decisions underlying the compensation reported in the executive compensation tables in this Proxy Statement.
+This Compensation Discussion and Analysis ("CD&A") provides comprehensive information about our executive compensation program for our 2019 named executive officers (our "NEOs") and provides context for the decisions underlying the compensation reported in the executive compensation tables in this Proxy Statement.
 Our NEOs are:

-- D. James Bidzos, Executive Chairman, President and Chief Executive Officer ("CEO"); - Todd B. Strubbe, Executive Vice President, Chief Operating Officer ("COO"); - George E. Kilguss, III, Executive Vice President, Chief Financial Officer ("CFO"); and - Thomas C. Indelicarto, Executive Vice President, General Counsel and Secretary.
+- D. James Bidzos, Executive Chairman and Chief Executive Officer ("CEO"); - Todd B. Strubbe, President and Chief Operating Officer ("COO"); - · George E. Kilguss, III, Executive Vice President, Chief Financial Officer ("CFO"); and - Thomas C. Indelicarto, Executive Vice President, General Counsel and Secretary.